 Indefinite leave to remain provides the same rights and access to benefits, education and healthcare as those who have acquired permanent status.

 Children born or adopted after the UK leaves the EU to those covered by the agreement will be protected.
-Future spouses and partners of EU citizens who want to come to the UK after 29 March 2019, will need to meet the UK's immigration rules.
+Future spouses and partners of EU citizens who want to come to the UK after it has left the EU, will need to meet the UK's immigration rules.

 The Prime Minister recently confirmed that, even in the result of a 'no deal' situation, the protections and processes above would remain.

 If you would like help with the identification verification process of the European Settlement Service, please contact the council's registrars service on 020 8825 7809 to book an appointment.
 For pre-booked weekday appointments there will be a charge of £15 and for a Saturday or a weekday drop-in appointment there will be a charge of £25.